ahanba/hiatus/README.markdown

 (?<!start¥-|end¥-)point	点	#i	Feedback No.2
 ```

 You can try Ruby RegExp on [rubular](http://rubular.com/).
-RegExp is based on [onigumo](https://github.com/k-takata/Onigmo), see [Ruby 2.0.0 reference](http://www.ruby-doc.org/core-2.0.0/Regexp.html) for details of RegExp available in Ruby 2.0.0.
+See [Ruby 2.0.0 reference](http://www.ruby-doc.org/core-2.0.0/Regexp.html) for details of RegExp available in Ruby 2.0.0.

 ### How to create Monolingual file?
 See below and the sample files in !Sample_files folder.